Visibility Extension via Reflection: Expanding by exactly units of area

-Next we set coordinates of $lT_{i}$ to have the total area of $T_{i}$ equal the value of the $i$th subset.
-Denote the value of the $i$th subset by $val_{i}$.
+Next, we set coordinates of $lT_{i}$ in a way that the total surface area of $T_{i}$ gets equal to the value of the $i^{th}$ subset.
+Denote the value of the $i^{th}$ subset by $val_{i}$.
 Then, the coordinates of $lT_{i}$ are given by $(x(tS_{i})-2\frac{val_{i}}{y(tS_{i})-y(bT_{i})},y(tS_{i}))$.
-Finally, the coordinates of the four vertices of the main rectangle holding all the double triangle gadgets, are given by $(-x(rS_{m}),m^2(m+1)\sigma)$, $(-x(rS_{m}),-1)$, $(2(x(rS_{m})),-1)$ and $(2(x(rS_{m})), m^2(m+1)\sigma)$. \begin{lemma} The reduction stated in \autoref{dif.reduction} proves that the problem of adding exactly $k$ units of area to a visibility polygon via only a single diffuse-reflection per ray, is NP-complete.
-The reduction polygon has rational coordinates with size polynomial with respect to $n$. \end{lemma} {\bf Proof.} We consider a Subset-Sum problem $\InSS$ on $m$ subsets, and construct the polygon $\P$ as mentioned in \autoref{dif.reduction}.
+Finally, the coordinates of the four vertices of the main rectangle holding all the double triangle gadgets, are given by $(-x(rS_{m}),m^2(m+1)\sigma)$, $(-x(rS_{m}),-1)$, $(2(x(rS_{m})),-1)$ and $(2(x(rS_{m})), m^2(m+1)\sigma)$. \begin{lemma} The reduction stated in subsection~\ref{dif.reduction} proves that the problem of adding exactly $k$ units of area to a visibility polygon via only a single diffuse-reflection per ray, is $\NP$-complete.
+The reduction polygon has rational coordinates with size polynomial with respect to $n$. \end{lemma} \begin{proof} We consider a Subset-Sum problem $\InSS$ on $m$ subsets, and construct a polygon denoted by $\P$ as mentioned in Section~\ref{dif.reduction}.

 Firstly, it is easy to see that the coordinates are rational and polynomial in terms of $m$.
 Note that $m = \Theta(n)$.
 This is because $\InSS$ has a representation linear in $m$, and each double triangle gadget is derived by computing a sum of order $m^4 \InSS$, and using only a constant number of the intersection of lines or rays passing through such points.
 Therefore, polygon $\P$ can be constructed in polynomial time.